tschoffelen/php-pkpass/README.md

 <img src="https://s3-eu-west-1.amazonaws.com/tsfil/Screen-Shot-2017-04-29-01-32-14-SrVhh/Screen-Shot-2017-04-29-01-32-14.png" title="Console with Passkit error" width="540" />

+* `Trust evaluate failure: [leaf TemporalValidity]`: If you see this error, your pass was signed with an outdated certificate.
+* `Trust evaluate failure: [leaf LeafMarkerOid]`: You did not leave the name of the certificate empty while creating it in the developer portal.

 ## Support & documentation
 Please read the instructions above and consult the [Wallet Documentation](https://developer.apple.com/wallet/) before submitting tickets or requesting support.
 It might also be worth to [check Stackoverflow](http://stackoverflow.com/search?q=%22PHP-PKPass%22), which contains quite a few questions about this library.